 How to care for Cashmere

-The ultimate in luxury, texture, and sophistication, linen is a timeless fabric that exudes effortless elegance and natural charm.
-Often found in high-end garments such as dresses, trousers, or blazers, linen boasts a beautifully textured, breathable quality that requires special care to preserve its beauty and longevity.
-In this guide, we’ll share expert tips from our product development team on how to properly care for your linen garments, ensuring they remain a staple in your wardrobe for years to come.
+Cashmere is a luxurious natural fiber known for its exceptional softness, warmth, and timeless elegance.
+Often featured in high-end garments such as sweaters, cardigans, and scarves, cashmere requires attentive care to preserve its beauty and extend its lifespan.
+In this guide, we share expert tips on properly caring for your cashmere garments, ensuring they remain cherished pieces in your wardrobe for years to come.

 Freshening

-Between wears, linen can benefit from being aired out to maintain its crispness.
+Between wears, cashmere can benefit from being aired out to maintain its softness and freshness.
 Lay your garment flat on a bed or towel and allow it to breathe for a few hours to release any odors or moisture.
-This simple step helps preserve its natural texture and keeps it looking fresh.
+This simple step helps preserve its natural texture and keeps it looking pristine.
 Use a lint roller to gently remove any lint or dust that may have settled on the fabric.

-As cashmere is a natural fibre, it can be susceptable to 'pilling'.
-This is natural and is, unfortunately, an inevitable consequence of cashmere.
-To remove pilling on your pieces, gently use a cashmere comb or electric de-bobbler.
+As cashmere is a natural fiber, it is susceptible to pilling—a common occurrence due to friction.
+To address pilling, gently use a cashmere comb or electric de-bobbler.

 Spot Cleaning

-For small stains or marks, always treat linen with care.
+For small stains or marks, treat cashmere with care.
 Use lukewarm water and a mild detergent, gently dabbing the affected area to lift the stain without scrubbing.
 Avoid aggressive rubbing, which can weaken the fibers or cause pilling.
-Address stains as quickly as possible to prevent them from setting in, and ensure the fabric is fully air dried before storing.
+Address stains promptly to prevent them from setting, and ensure the fabric is fully air-dried before storing.

 Washing